How we are monitoring and evaluating the project

 Market research has been carried out to help understand the views of local residents who might not otherwise respond through the advertising process and to gather the views of business owners and operators.

 We appointed an independent specialist market research company to gather these views through on street surveys and focus groups.
-In spring 2024 we carried out a second independent survey to find out what residents and local businesses within the project area felt about the trial changes.
+In spring and October 2024 we carried out a further two independent surveys to find out what residents and local businesses within the project area felt about the trial changes.

 Download the Leith Connections market research reports